Ox-k/Python-Projects/DAAV_notes.md

   # note: if you are using jupyiter notebooks, install dash first
   # !pip install dash jupyter-dash
-  from dash import Dash, html, dcc, Input, Output  # here we assume that dash is installed import plotly.express as px import pandas as pd
+  from dash import Dash, html, dcc, Input, Output  # here we assume that dash is installed

+  # or even better for jypiter:
+  from jupyter_dash import JupyterDash  # 👈
+  import plotly.express as px
+  import pandas as pd